Schenectady, New York: Education

-The city is served by the Schenectady City School District, which operates 16 elementary schools, three middle schools and the main high school Schenectady High School.
-Brown School is a private, nonsectarian kindergarten-through-8th grade school.
+The city is served by the Schenectady City School District, which operates 16 elementary schools, three middle schools, and the main high school, Schenectady High School.
+Brown School is a private, nonsectarian kindergarten-through-eighth grade school.
 Catholic schools are administered by the Diocese of Albany.

 Wildwood School is a special education, all-ages school.

 Schenectady's tertiary educational institutions are Union College, a private liberal arts college, and Schenectady County Community College, a public community college.

+Sports

+Schenectady is currently home to the New York Phoenix of The Basketball League, which have played their home games at Armory Studios NY since 2025.
+The city formerly hosted the Schenectady Legends of the Independent Basketball Association from 2014 to 2017.

+It was previously home to baseball teams including the Schenectady Electricians (1895–1909), Schenectady Mohawk Giants (1913–1914), and Schenectady Blue Jays (1946–1957).

+The Schenectady Chiefs hockey team called the city home from 1981 to 1982.

+From 2003 to 2010, the city was home to the Albany BWP Highlanders soccer team.

 Representation in popular culture

 Due to its early importance in national history and the economy, Schenectady figured in popular culture.